 In introducing the city of Trimithis and its oasis surroundings in the first of these lectures, I called attention to the distance of the Great Oasis from the Nile valley.
 I also signalled the apparently dramatic rise in the extent of settlement in Dakhla during the Roman period.
-The growth in accurate knowledge of the chronology of oasis pottery in the last two decades has led to the redating of some wares found in the survey of the oasis, and this redating has led to the identification of more Ptolemaic sites once thought to be only Roman.
-As a result, the rise from Ptolemaic to Roman seems a bit less marked now than it did when the survey was carried out by the Dakhleh Oasis Project (1977-1987), but it is still evident that growth in the Roman period was striking.
-Given the high cost of overland transport in antiquity, a theme familiar to anyone with even a passing acquaintance with ancient economic history, one might well wonder how such growth was possible.
-Why would anyone settle in so remote and seemingly forbidding a place as Dakhla, and how could they earn a living there, let alone become rich?
+The growth in accurate knowledge of oasis pottery in the last two decades has led to the redating of some wares, and this redating has led to the identification of more Ptolemaic sites.
+As a result, the rise from Ptolemaic to Roman seems a bit less marked now than it did when the survey was carried out by the Dakhleh Oasis Project in the late 1980s and early 1990s, but it is still evident that growth in the Roman period was striking.
+Given the cost of overland transport in antiquity, a theme familiar to anyone with even a passing acquaintance with ancient economic history, one might well wonder how such growth was possible.
+Why would anyone settle in Dakhla, and how could they earn a living there, let alone become rich?
 Why would rich people invest there?